WaterGame2023/FalconSwerveDrive/README.md

 2. Not field oriented during teleop?
 Robot drives properly, but it should be field relative.
 Need to investigate further
 3. PathPlanner/PathWeaver for auto pather generation
 4. Realizes I could make all of these issues and work from there because that would be a good example blah blah blah
+5. So new todo, make all of these issues